Healthcare Medical Pharmaceutical Directory.com

 The Clinical Laboratory Improvement Amendments (CLIA) of 1988 are United States federal regulatory standards which apply to all clinical laboratory testing performed on humans in the United States with the exceptions of clinical trials and basic research.
 Clinical Laboratory Improvement Amendments (CLIA) regulate laboratory testing and require clinical laboratories to be certificated by their state as well as the Center for Medicare and Medicaid Services (CMS) before they can begin analysis operations of human samples for diagnosis.
 CLIA regulations set quality standards for laboratory testing performed on specimens from humans (blood, body fluid, tissue) for diagnosis, assessment of health, prevention and treatment of disease.

 ...
-This is a list of Contract Research Organizations (CROs); scroll down for details about CDC CLIA-Certified Laboratories, Health Economics Outcomes Research (HEOR) and Comparative Effectiveness Research (CER) presentations and CRO market sector trends ...
+This unit covers the Contract Research Organizations (CROs) market sector; scroll down for a list of the largest Contract Research Organizations ( CROs ) and access to CDC CLIA-Certified Laboratories plus legacy Health Economics Outcomes Research (HEOR) and Comparative Effectiveness Research (CER) presentations ...

 ...
 This CDC resource provides demographic information about CLIA-Certified Laboratories, including CLIA number, facility name, address and type of CLIA certificate ...